-'''

-Verify your settings above and decide from the choices below.
+''' Verify your settings above and decide from the choices below.

 1. Continue with Installation

-2. Back to the last interaction

-3. Start Over

-4. Exit

-Please make your selection [1]: 1

-...

-'''

 After successful completion, the installer updates the JBoss configuration, adds the agent web application under JBOSS_HOME/server/standalone/deployments, and sets up configuration and log directories for the agent.